 The key industrial sectors in the region are electronics, timber, food, metal, plastic, peat, and textiles.
 Several local agricultural undertakings are also among the most profitable ones in Estonia.
 Most farming enterprises are mixed farms with combinations of arable crops and animal husbandry (mostly cattle for meat production), or focus only on crops.

 Recreation services and the tourism economy have long traditions and the region´s image as a rehabilitation area dates back to the middle of the 19th century.
 New blue economy (sustainable use of the marine environment) perspectives are small craft construction, aquaculture and offshore energy.
 The Small Craft Competence Centre (SCC) is active in scientific research, development projects, and gathering marine industry knowledge.
 Shipbuilding is the main activity for around a dozen companies in Saaremaa and in addition, several companies are involved in servicing shipbuilding companies.

 West Estonia encompasses 40% of the forest resources of Estonia.
-The companies of the timber sector have major presence according to their number of employees as well as the volume of industrial output.
-Companies have gradually moved from the production of saw material to the manufacturing of final products: plywood, veneer, fibreboard, windows and doors, furniture, log houses, and prefabricated houses.
+The companies in the timber sector have a major presence according to their number of employees as well as the volume of industrial output.
+Companies have gradually moved from producing saw material to manufacturing final products: plywood, veneer, fibreboard, windows and doors, furniture, log houses, and prefabricated houses.

 West Estonia provides a developed ecosystem for many different activities, including a network of developed industrial areas and logistics facilities.
 The region’s institutions of higher education are ready for cooperation with businesses.

 The map of West Estonia shows major strategic assets such as transportation hubs, industrial parks and educational institutions of the region.
 To go into more detail, these websites can be useful when interested in West Estonia:

 You are also welcome to send us a request for personal e-consulting to obtain more specific information.